PrimeDominus/MePass/README.md

 From a technical standpoint, it works, and its benefits over commonly used centralised services are clearly evident and revolutionary.

+You are heros.

 Thank you.

 ### The trouble is...

 The trouble is that it is difficult to use for people who are new to it.
 Even for people coming from a technically experienced background.
-Worse still, for all the very evident benefits of blockchain over centralised systems, the difficulty of using it is more than enough for so-called "average Joe's" and "the general public" to be repulsed by it.
+Worse still, for all the very evident benefits of blockchain over centralised systems, the difficulty of using it is more than enough for the so-called "average Joe" and "the general public" to be repulsed by it.

 Heck, the basic concept of a wallet address is indeed "WTF" to most people.
 Add to this the notion of private keys and seed phrases.
 And, that's just getting started with only three concepts inherent to it all.

 ### Good security is causing bad security

-It's the sheer technical excellence of these basic elements that enables the privacy, security, and control of a person's property to indeed be in ___their___ control.
+It's the sheer technical excellence of these basic elements that enables the privacy, security, and control of ___your___ crypto property to indeed be in ___your___ control.

 Ironically, the good security elements of blockchain technology, such as seed phrases and private keys, has in practice become the cause of bad security habits that are all too common.
 Some examples: